 Rear 2

-2. Face/Eye Subject Select – Sony’s Eye AF system is pretty incredible, but currently you need to select Human, Animal or Bird so that it knows which algorithms to use.
+2. Face/Eye Subject Select – Sony’s Eye AF system is pretty incredible, but currently, you need to select Human, Animal, or Bird so that it knows which algorithms to use.
 This button allows you to switch between the three modes on the fly.

-3. Switch Right/Left Eye – When photographing a subject and using Eye AF, the system doesn’t always know which eye you want to focus on.
+3. Switch Right/Left Eye – When photographing a subject using Eye AF, the system doesn’t always know which eye you want to focus on.
 This button will attempt to switch to the other eye.

 4. Switch Right/Left Eye – I duplicated this functionality from the button above to give me a left/right feel when using each button, although this is not required.
 You could change either one of these buttons to another feature and still move between both eyes of a subject.